doctea/drum2musocv/README.md

 # drum2musocv

-Arduino sketch adapting the MidiMuso CV-12 (http://midimuso.co.uk/index.php/cv-12/) to use General Midi note numbers on MIDI Channel 10, for easy use as a drum machine from a DAW.
+A USB MIDI interface, originally for adapting the [MidiMuso CV-12](http://midimuso.co.uk/index.php/cv-12/) to be used as a drum machine (mapping GM drum notes), but now with many added features.

-Now targets the Arduino Zero / Seeeduino Cortex M0+ boards, probably possible to make it work on a Uno again though with some changes + testing.  (interested in this?  let me know)
+Currently targerts Arduino Zero/Cortex M0+ boards, originally started out on an Arduino Uno (probably possible to make it work on a Uno again or other MCUs).

-This allows you to play the modular drum machine using external drum pads, or eg take advantage of FL Studio's note-naming in the piano roll.
+Drum pitch mapping allows you to play the CV-12 using external drum pads, or eg take advantage of FL Studio's note-naming in the piano roll.

-Could also be used to add Euclidian rhythms to any MIDI device (drum machine etc) if reconfigured to use different output note mappings.

-When isn't receiving an external clock input, runs off its own internal clock at the last detected BPM.
+When it isn't receiving an external clock input, runs off its own internal clock at the last detected BPM.

-Generates 5 triggerable envelopes with AHDSR (attack, hold, decay, sustain, release) stages.
+Implements 5 triggerable envelopes with AHDSR (attack, hold, decay, sustain, release) stages, output on the CCs that the midimuso uses for its CV outputs so they can be used as envelopes.
 Mapped to the 'Cymbal Crash 2', 'Cymbal Splash', 'Vibra-slap', 'Ride Bell' and 'Ride Cymbal 1' GM drum notes for input, outputting on the muso's CV outs #1, #2, #3, #4 and #5 respectively (via midimuso CC 1, 7, 11, 71 and 74 - with recongfiguring could be used as triggerable CC envelopes for any device).

-Indicates triggers and envelope levels via a 16-LED RGB Neopixel strip using the FastLED library.
+Indicates triggers and envelope levels via a 16-LED RGB Neopixel strip using the FastLED library on pin 9.

-Includes a template for FL Studio to make controlling the general and envelope settings easy.
+Includes a template for FL Studio to make controlling the general, Euclidian and envelope settings easy and saveable/recallable per-project.

 Has a Euclidian rhythm generator with optional mutation mode, so you can play with your synth without loading a DAW.
 Can configure tracks on/off, change mutation settings, etc, from DAW.
 In mutation mode, mutates the rhythm every 2 bars.

+Could also be used to add generative/mutating Euclidian rhythms to any MIDI device (drum machine etc) if reconfigured to use different output note mappings.

+Plays bass, chords/arped chords and additional midi channels from Euclidian and with auto-generated chord changes and inversions.
+Allows tied notes.

-Plays a "drum fill" for the last bar of every phrase.
+Plays a "drum fill" for the last bar of every phrase by mutating the Euclidian rhythms.

 A 'bass' input/output MIDI channel and corresponding Euclidian rhythm track, so it'll autoplay beat & bass rhythms (using it with my Neutron but could also be used with a 303-alike or anything really..).
-Notes played in via MIDI determine which notes to use for arpeggiation/chords.
+If notes are played in via MIDI determine which notes to use for arpeggiation/chords.
+Plays chords and additional midi channels with auto-generated chord changes and inversions.
-WIP (kinda working but needs some expanding): autoplay chords or arpeggiator on a second device eg Bitbox or another synth.

 Temporary hack: uses the pitch bend output instead of the CV output that corresponds to CC 74, because mine seems to be broken.  (could use this in future to add an extra envelope/CV out or LFO output..)

-Echoes the MIDI back to the host so that you can record the rhythms for re-use or to route to softsynths or other MIDI devices.
+Echoes the MIDI output back to the host, so that you can record the rhythms for re-use or to route to softsynths or other MIDI devices.

 Outputs 4xClock triggers using a CD74HC4067 multiplexor (5ms latency between outputs if multiple triggered simultaneously) - every beat, every upbeat, every bar, every phrase.
 Uses Arduino data pins 2,3,4,5 to set the multiplexor output.